 •Development of a questionnaire to be used in surveying and interviewing business owners and other professionals identified as part of the circle of influence.

 •Quantitative and Qualitative analysis and interpretation of the research results.

 •Preparation of final report which included findings and recommendations for the client.

-For more information on Business Transition Planning contact American Fortune at 502-244-0480.
+For more information on Business Succession Planning contact American Fortune at 502-244-0480.